abdulSalamKagaji97/world_development_explorer/wdx_analysis.md

 ### **Relation between Renewable Energy Consumption and Greenhouse gas emission**
 ![](https://github.com/abdulSalamKagaji97/world_development_explorer/blob/main/charts/energy_vs_gasses.png)

+- It can be clearly observed that the China has got highest greenhouse gas emission when compared to other nations followed by India.
+Though Singapore has highest population density when compared to China, China has greater emission of CO<sub>2</sub> gas.
+This could insinuate that land size also matters when comming to emission of greeenhouse gas.

 ### **Relation between Population density and fossil fuel consumption**
 ![](https://github.com/abdulSalamKagaji97/world_development_explorer/blob/main/charts/population_vs_fossion_fuel_consumption.png)